KozlovKV/game-life/docs/_docs.md

 All outputs go through tunnels to [I/O registers](#io-registers-with-environment-data) that are used in [ASM main cycle](#main-cycle)

-Y and X go from [coordinates bus](#coordinates-bus) but while simulation is off environment data isn't used.
+Y and X go from [coordinates bus](#coordinates-bus) but while simulation off environment data isn't used.

 <img width="66%" src="./env-constructor-usage.png">